AndrewVreeland/java-fundementals/codeFellowship/codeFellowship/README.md

 If users are logged in, they can see a link to log out.
 When users create an account, they're automatically logged in.

-The two feature tasks giving me issues are the CSS and user data coming in as null. the data shows properly within SQL and the data is formatted the same as the username, so I am not sure where the disconnect is.
-12334123
+The  feature task giving me an issue is the CSS file not being read.
+(I unhooked it and reworked my html since so the value dont match now)